MNorseth/RAT18F_Compiler/README.md

 This Program outputs tokens.
 It is written on Java and compiled on eclipse.

-To run program place Lex_analzer.jar, code.txt, and table.csv into one directory
+To run program place Lex_analzer.jar, code.txt, and table.csv into one directory and run .jar

 Inputs: table.csv, code.txt

 Output: output.txt

-To run program place Lex_analzer.jar, code.txt, and table.csv into one directory

 Format for .csv file